Presidential Inauguration Online Junior Ranger Activities

 Every elected president has given a speech during their inauguration.

-President George Washington’s gave the shortest inaugural address during his second inauguration at Independence Hall in Philadelphia, Pennsylvania—only 136 words!
+President George Washington gave the shortest inaugural address during his second inauguration in 1793 at Congress Hall in Philadelphia, Pennsylvania - only 136 words!

-William Henry Harrison gave the longest address—8,445 words!
+William Henry Harrison, the 14th president, gave the longest address - 8,445 words!

 A color guard walks carrying flags down a city street lined with observers